gwyneth-acb/final-project/README.md

 This project includes creating a focus dashboard for users to have a minimalist-style webpage that reduces distraction during worktime to increase productivity.
 Includes a timer feature, a to-do list feature and a insert-playlist feature that plays youtube playlists.
 With each new video, a new color scheme that relates to the thumbnail of the current video will decorate the webpage.

+a live version of the site can be found here https://gwynethacb.pythonanywhere.com/

 ## Key Features
 - timer
 - to-do list